garrettwrong/cuTWED/README.rst

-I hope to improve this soon, but there are a *lot* of complication running hybrid codes with free CI tools, and also packaging properly with python etc that need to be worked through.
+I hope to improve this soon, but there are a *lot* of complication running hybrid codes with free CI tools, and also packaging properly with Python etc that need to be worked through.
 Some are most easily addressed by using a managed CI host, but this is non free....
 I suspect this is largely why you do not see a plethera of free high performance hybrid codes... perhaps a future project...